Market Day: August 18

 At this week's market: tomatoes, zucchini, eggplant, melons, blueberries, raspberries, plums, peaches, greens, sweet peppers, hot peppers.

-ew weeks, hot peppers had begun to appear, and I'd spot them across the market, getting wildly excited when I saw the flash of green skin, only to find my hopes dashed upon closer inspection.
+The peppers are in!
+I've been wandering the Davis Square Farmers' Market like a wraith for weeks, waiting for bell peppers.
+The past few weeks, hot peppers had begun to appear, and I'd spot them across the market, getting wildly excited when I saw the flash of green skin, only to find my hopes dashed upon closer inspection.

 Why, you ask, did I want sweet peppers so badly?
 A reasonable question, as the lack of peppers was probably overshadowed in your mind by the presence of the peaches, and the corn, and the tomatoes, and the blueberries, and all the other lovely things the market's had to offer.
 And it wasn't that I didn't appreciate all this, it's just that I'd been waiting since last summer to make ratatouille, and to do that, you need peppers.
+Luckily, this week, the gods smiled on me and peppers appeared.
+I scampered home and made ratatouille for dinner; I recommend you do the same.

 Ratatouille